 - Caring for more patients than they can handle

 Prescription Drug Errors

 Sometimes doctors make mistakes in drug prescriptions.
 As a result, their patients could experience anything from a mild allergic reaction to death.
-Different types of prescription drug errors include:
+Different types of medication errors include: